Kia EV6 Review 2024

 We think the more affordable rear-wheel-drive models make more sense than their pricier all-wheel-drive alternatives in the Kia EV6 range, and that's compounded by the fact they can travel slightly further between charges.
 According to WLTP tests, a Kia EV6 Air or GT-Line with the RWD drivetrain can officially travel up to 328 miles.
 That will drop slightly in the real world (just like petrol or diesel cars, efficiency depends on a range of factors including driving style and even the weather), but you should be able to see 250 miles plus from a charge in most situations.

 Kia quotes a range of 314 miles for the EV6 GT-Line AWD, while the GT-Line S RWD manages 313 miles.
-This drops to 300 miles from the all-wheel-drive GT-Line S. The high-performance Kia EV6 GT has an official range of 263 miles.
+This drops to 300 miles from the all-wheel-drive GT-Line S. Early versions of the high-performance Kia EV6 GT has an official range of 263 miles, while GTs from early 2025 get a larger 84kWh battery that will increase the range.

 When you've had one of those days and just want to get home in comfort and serenity, the Kia EV6 is a brilliant companion.
 Without a petrol or diesel engine, the EV6 has an obvious advantage in terms of refinement compared to conventional alternatives, but it goes further than that.
 You won't hear much in the way of wind- or road noise, either, particularly if you buy one of the lower-spec models with their smaller alloy wheels (and, crucially, more bump-absorbing tyres).